EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 _Expected output:_ A JSON array listing available collections, such as the sample collection `TestCollection-LonLat16x16`.

+!!! note
-> **Note:** This guide only configures the built-in `TestCollection-LonLat16x16` debug layer.
+    This guide only configures the built-in `TestCollection-LonLat16x16` debug layer.
 Wiring up a real EO data source (e.g. Sentinel data via a Swift/S3 object store and a full `layerCatalog`) needs provider-specific endpoints and credentials that aren't portable across clusters, so it's left out of this guide.
 See the [openEO Geotrellis GitHub Repository](https://github.com/Open-EO/openeo-geotrellis-kubernetes) for adding your own collections.

 #### List Processes